-Meanwhile just over half of teams who drew their first match went on to be eliminated, along with almost three quarters of those who began with a defeat.
+Meanwhile, just under half of teams who drew their first match went on to be eliminated, along with almost three quarters of those who began with a defeat.
 After two winless matches, the chances of being eliminated grow to almost 90%, so a poor start cannot be shrugged off easily.

 How many points do you need at each stage?

-There is no need to strive for perfection though, as neither of the only two teams to have won all six matches – Real Madrid on both occasions – did not go on to win the competition that season.
+There is no need to strive for perfection, though, as Real Madrid – the only team to have won all six matches on two occasions – did not go on to win the competition in either of those seasons.

 Winning the group makes a difference

-It takes a particularly special team to prevail after finishing second in their group, with four of the six to have reached the final going on to triumph, including Liverpool’s famous 2005 ‘miracle of Istanbul’ and Jose Mourinho’s 2010 treble-winning Inter side.
+It takes a particularly special team to prevail after finishing second in their group, with six of the nine to have reached the final going on to triumph, including Liverpool’s famous 2005 ‘Miracle of Istanbul’ and their victory in last season’s all-English final.